mrMusharaf/Data-Manipulation-with-Pandas/README.md

 - `.values`: A two-dimensional NumPy array containing the data.
 - `.columns`: An index representing the column names.
 - `.index`: An index representing the row labels, which can be numbers or names.
-These indexes can often be treated as lists of strings or numbers, but pandas also supports more complex indexing, which will be discussed later.
+These indexes can often be treated as lists of strings or numbers, but pandas also supports more complex indexing.

 ```python
 # Import pandas using the alias pd